Skip to content

 4. Create the a script file named runJDBClab.sh and place it in your projects directory.

-• If you are using codespaces, use this script for the file:
+• Use this script to run the file:

 #! /bin/sh